 Trends in health services evaluation

-There is an increasing trend in healthcare evaluation to ensure that patients’ views and opinions are taken into account.
-This means that evaluation is carried out increasingly from the patients’ rather than healthcare providers’ perspective.
-Assessment of service user opinion can include results from surveys, external assessment (such as National Patient Surveys) as well as outcomes reported by patients themselves (patient reported outcome measures) which from April 2009 are a mandatory part of commissioners’ service contracts with provider organisations.
+Evaluation from the patient perspective has increasingly become an established part of working in the health service.
+Assessment of service user opinion can include results from surveys, external assessment (such as NHS patient experience surveys led by the CQC) as well as outcomes reported by patients themselves (patient reported outcome measures) which from April 2009 are a mandatory part of commissioners’ service contracts with provider organisations and are currently collected for four clinical procedures; hip replacements, knee replacements, groin hernia and varicose veins procedures.